The Team

 Singapore

-Pairie is an AI engineer at Kenzi Wealth working on democratizing asset management.
-Her previous research focused on applying novel data sources and empirical methods to asset pricing and financial markets.
+Pairie is an AI engineer at Kenzi Wealth, working on democratizing asset management.
+Her previous research applied novel data sources and empirical methods to asset pricing and financial markets.

 Sho Miyazaki